by John Shannon, K3WWP

 Let me take you through a typical operating session or two.

 We start off by listening to the band for a few minutes to get a feel of what is going on.
-In doing so, we hear a few very strong signals so we know the band is open.
-As we continue to tune we hear W5XYZ calling CQ and decide to answer him.
+The Elecraft PX3 panadapter shortens the time considerably by letting us see quickly what a band looks like.
+In doing so, we hear or see a few very strong signals so we know the band is open.
+As we continue to tune and listen, or by checking the peaks on the PX3, we find W5XYZ calling CQ and decide to answer him.
 In order for him to hear us, we must be transmitting as close to his frequency as possible so we do a procedure called zero-beating.
 This is accomplished in different ways with different rigs, so the best thing to do is to learn the procedure for your particular rig.

 If you use a separate receiver and transmitter, you simply turn on the VFO portion of your transmitter with what is called a "spotting" switch, and tune it until the tone from your VFO matches the tone of the station you are calling.
 If you don't have a spotting switch on your transmitter, then do your zero beating with your transmitter feeding a dummy load.
 Never, never do this with the transmitter output feeding your antenna.
 I'm sure we've all heard signals swishing across a ham band as someone tries to zero beat while transmitting, and know how bad it sounds.

-If you're using a transceiver, make sure the RIT, XIT, SPLIT, etc. function of the xcvr is turned off, then simply tune in the station you are going to call until the audio beat note is 800 Hz (or whatever your particular xcvr uses as an offset frequency).
-Once again remember various xcvrs may have other ways of zero beating a station, so learn the procedure from your manual.
-Here is a simple device to aid in zero-beating a signal.
+If you're using a transceiver, make sure the RIT, XIT, or SPLIT function of the xcvr is turned off, then simply tune in the station you are going to call until the audio beat note matches whatever offset frequency your xcvr uses.
+Mine is 650 Hz, but it varies from rig to rig or personal preference.
+Once again remember various xcvrs may have different ways of zero beating a station, so learn the procedure from your manual.
+Here is a simple device to aid in zero-beating a signal with just about any rig.

-Now that we are tuned to the exact frequency of the station calling CQ, we wait for him to end his CQ with a K. As soon as we hear that K we send the following assuming it is W5XYZ we are answering:
+However we do it and are now tuned to the exact frequency of the station calling CQ, we wait for him to end his CQ with a K. As soon as we hear that K we send the following assuming it is W5XYZ we are answering:

 W5XYZ DE K3WWP K3WWP AR (The AR is sent as one character, i.e. didahdidahdit)